google/WebFundamentals/src/content/en/tools/workbox/guides/handle-third-party-requests.md

 ## Cross-Origin Requests and Opaque Responses

-One of the security mechanisms in browsers is that when a piece of JavaScript requests a URL on a different origin, it’s prevented from being able to access the body and many other details of the response.
+One of the security mechanisms in browsers is that when a piece of JavaScript requests a URL from a different origin, it’s prevented from being able to access the body and many other details of the response.

 When you get a response like this, it’s known as an "opaque response".
 Some